kareenf04/best_ingredients_analysis/README.md

 ## Assessment of Missingness

-The columns`description`, and `review`, in the initial merged dataset have missing values, so we decided to assess the missingness in the dataframe.

-### NMAR Analysis

-We believe that the missingness of the `review` column is **Not Missing At Random (NMAR)**.
-This is because users may be less likely to leave a review if they feel indifferent about a recipe, as they might not have strong opinions to share.
-Reviews are often provided when users either strongly like or dislike a recipe, meaning that the absence of a review could indicate neutrality rather than a systematic factor tied to observable variables in the dataset.

-## Assessment of Missingness

 Two columns, **`description`** and **`review`**, in the initial merged dataset contain missing values.
 To better understand the nature of these missing entries, we conducted an analysis to determine whether the missingness follows any systematic patterns.

 ### NMAR Analysis